tsirobinson/Tyler_Robinson_Fall22/README.md

-# Coda Game Engine
+# Coda Game Engine (Tyler Robinson)
-CSCI-39541 Game Engine
+Fall22 doesn't default as startup project after building with CMake strangely.
+You'll have to select it manually